1912, October 29

 Library catalog automation is further enhanced and upgraded via a system known as HORIZON.

-West Tampa 5,000-square-foot addition completed.
-Library is moved from original Carnegie space to the addition.
-Original Carnegie building undergoes refurbishment.
+West Tampa 5,000-square-foot addition is completed.
+The library is moved from the original Carnegie space to the addition.
+The Original Carnegie building undergoes refurbishment.

 2003, October 1

 Sponsored by the Tampa-Hillsborough County Public Library System, the Suncoast Free-Net receives significant upgrades and enhancements.
 The service is re-released providing web-based eMail services, dialup (text-only) access & links to local area information/sites.

 Seminole Heights Branch Library re-opens with updated AC and decor.